kiran-b/class-notes/_posts/talks/2012-10-16-propublica.md

 	- pop culture and colloquial terms definitely show through depending on age group
 	- "a lot of what used to be obvious about campaigns is now unobvious.
 Giantish data sets make this hard."
 	- "start to help people understand the methodologies used in modern campaigns"

+## Open Source Code
+- open source tools, not whole news apps
+	- stateface: US state typeface
+	- timeline-setter

+## Q&As
+- made a recovery.gov app based off of data.gov info
+- why aren't there more of these things?
+	- structure of newsrooms still not great for this. tend to repel this sort of thing.
+	- still people in the newsroom who don't have the ability to work with databases, command line tools, etc.
+	- could benefit from a Build-your-own-news-app app: some sort of simple CMS for non-programmer journalists
+	- pair hacker and journalist